Keyword Research

 The “Volume Trap” in Third-Party Estimates

-The numbers seen in Helium 10, Jungle Scout, or any other Amazon keyword tool are estimates.
-They’re based on clickstream data.
-Compare the same keyword across different tools, and you’ll often see a variance of over 50%.
+The volume figures you see in Helium 10, Jungle Scout, or any other Amazon keyword tool are estimates, often built on clickstream data.
+Compare the same keyword across different tools and the numbers can vary by more than 50%.

 The Specialist Approach: Keywords.am Methodology